 GGG 205 - Molecular Genetics Laboratory - Laboratory Rotations (Fall and Winter quarters)

 Laboratory—10 hours.
-Prerequisite: Biological Sciences 101 (may be taken concurrently) or the equivalent, enrolled in Genetics Graduate Group.
+Prerequisite: Biological Sciences 101 (may be taken concurrently) or the equivalent, enrolled in Integrative Genetics and Genomics Graduate Group.
 Students will conduct experiments in molecular genetics laboratories.
 Individual research problems will emphasize experimental design, experience with methodologies, and data interpretation.
 (S/U grading only.)

 Other GGG courses: